 - Some devices are made for infrared light (IR), or for the near infrared (NIR) only.

-- Some UV VIS IR spectrophotometers cover all wavelength regions.
+- Some UV VIS IR spectrophotometers cover all spectral regions.

 Typically measured quantities are wavelength-dependent transmittance, absorbance or reflectance.
 In some cases, the amount of scattered light can be measured.

-Spectrophotometers are often laboratory instruments put on some table, but there are also hand-held devices, for example for colorimetry (colorimeters).
+Spectrophotometers are often laboratory instruments put on some table, but there are also hand-held instruments, for example for colorimetry (colorimeters).

 The basic operation principle of most spectrophotometers is to illuminate the object under investigation with quasi-monochromatic light of a variable wavelength and measure an optical property such as reflectance, absorbance or the degree of light scattering as a function of wavelength.
-Such devices are called scanning spectrophotometers, since their operation involves scanning through wavelength regions.
+Such instruments are called scanning spectrophotometers, since their operation involves scanning through spectral regions.

 In most cases, a spectrophotometer contains a broadband light source (white light source), for example an incandescent lamp or a high-pressure gas discharge lamp, followed by a tunable monochromator – for example, a Czerny–Turner monochromator based on a diffraction grating.
 After the monochromator, one has a relatively faint light beam with a beam radius of typically a few millimeters and a moderate divergence (but substantially more than for a laser beam with the same beam radius), which can be sent through (or to) a sample.

-Usually, the obtained optical power after the monochromator undergoes substantial changes while scanning through different wavelengths, and it may in addition exhibit temporal drifts, for example due to temperature changes or aging of the used lamp.
+Usually, the obtained intensity (more precisely: optical power) after the monochromator undergoes substantial changes while scanning through different wavelengths, and it may in addition exhibit temporal drifts, for example due to temperature changes or aging of the used lamp.
 Further, the responsivity of the photodetector will usually be wavelength-dependent.
 For those reasons, accurate measurements of absorbance or reflectance, for example, require the comparison of intensities with or without the object under investigation.

 In a single beam spectrophotometer, one does the calibration with a separate calibration scan, where no sample or a reference sample is inserted.
 Depending on the required accuracy, calibration scans may be necessary quite often or only once per day, for example.